Freud's psychoanalytic theories: Three Essays on the Theory of Sexuality

-Three Essays on the Theory of Sexuality, sometimes titled Three Contributions to the Theory of Sex, written in 1905 by Sigmund Freud explores and analyzes his theory of sexuality and its presence throughout childhood.
-Freud's book describes three main topics in reference to sexuality: sexual perversions, childhood sexuality, and puberty.
-His first essay in this series is called "The Sexual Aberrations."
-This essay focuses on the distinction between a sexual object and a sexual aim.
-A sexual object is an object that one desires, while the sexual aim is the acts that one desires to perform with the object.
-Freud's second essay is titled "Infantile Sexuality."
-In this essay, he insists that children have sexual urges.
-The psychosexual stages are the steps a child must take in order to continue having sexual urges once adulthood is reached.
-The third essay Freud wrote describes "The Transformation of Puberty."
-In this essay, he examines how children express their sexuality throughout puberty and how sexual identity is formed during this time frame.
-Freud ultimately attempted to link unconscious sexual desires to conscious actions in each of his essays.
+Three Essays on the Theory of Sexuality, sometimes titled Three Contributions to the Theory of Sex, which Freud wrote in 1905, explores his theory of sexuality and its presence throughout childhood.
+It describes three main topics in reference to sexuality: sexual perversions, childhood sexuality, and puberty.
+The first essay, "The Sexual Aberrations," focuses on the distinction between a sexual object and a sexual aim.
+A sexual object is an object that one desires, whereas a sexual aim is the act that one desires to perform with the object.
+Freud's second essay, "Infantile Sexuality," claims that children have sexual urges.
+The psychosexual stages are the steps a child takes in order to continue having sexual urges when adulthood is reached.
+The third essay, "The Transformation of Puberty," examines how children express their sexuality throughout puberty and how sexual identity is formed at this time.
+Freud attempted to link unconscious sexual desires to conscious actions in each of his essays.